ISO 9001:2015 Clause 9.2 Internal Audit

 - Contributes to developing knowledge and skills as described above

-- Relates to technical, managerial or professional positions involving judgement, problem-solving and communication with various parties
+- Relates to technical, managerial or professional positions involving judgment, problem-solving and communication with various parties

 - Audit experience

-- Auditors should have audit experience in audit life-cycle activities gained under a audit team leader
+- Auditors should have audit experience in audit life-cycle activities gained under an audit team leader

 Note: The extent of direction and guidance needed during an audit is at the discretion of the audit team leader or person responsible for managing the audit program.